Enter spend & sales

 Drop in your ad spend and the sales those ads drove.
 You get ROAS and ACoS instantly.

-Find your true ad ROAS, ACoS, break-even point, and the max CPC you can profitably bid.
+True Amazon ad ROAS, break-even, and the max CPC you can profitably bid.

 Updated Reviewed by Sajid Hussain· Editor

-The problem is that neither number, on its own, tells you whether you made money.
-A 25% ACoS is wildly profitable on a 60%-margin product and a disaster on a 15%-margin product.
+Neither number, on its own, tells you whether you made money.
+A 25% ACoS is wildly profitable on a 60%-margin product and a disaster on a 15%-margin one.
 The number that actually matters is your break-even ROAS — the point where the profit from an ad-driven sale exactly covers the ad cost.
 Above it you profit; below it you bleed.

-This calculator works that out from your real product economics.
+This calculator ties ROAS to your real product economics.
 Enter your price, your cost, and your referral fee, and it computes your break-even ROAS and break-even ACoS, then compares your actual campaign against them.
 It shows your net profit from ads (not just revenue), and — if you add clicks — the maximum CPC you can afford to bid and still come out ahead.

 It works for every Amazon marketplace and any currency.
 Use it to set bids before a launch, to decide whether a campaign is worth scaling, or to diagnose why a "good ROAS" campaign still isn't making you money.